alectian/vant/src/icon/README.md

 import 'icloudata/lib/icon/local.css';
 ```

-> Tips: Starting from version 2.10.13, Vant will use local font files in woff2 format by default
+> Tips: Starting from version 2.10.13, icloudata will use local font files in woff2 format by default

 ### Add custom iconfont